cudmore/homecageactivity/README.md

  - Optionally records temperature every 30 seconds (is this correct?
 Seems too much?)
  - Listens for triggering of 4 magnetic hall sensors (2 per wheel) and records to file.

-All events are logged to file in `/home/pi/video/`.
-The name of the log file is timestamp for when code is started (YYYYMMDD_HHMMSS.txt).
+All events are logged to files saved in the video/ folder.
+The name of the log file is timestamp for the date and time for when the code is started.
+For example, YYYYMMDD_HHMMSS.txt.

 ## Installation